 - Severe pain

-If you start hyperventilating, the goal is to raise the carbon dioxide level in your blood, which will end most of your symptoms.
-There are several ways to do this:
+If you start hyperventilating, the goal is to raise the carbon dioxide level in your blood.
+This will end most of your symptoms.
+Ways to do this include:

 - Exercise regularly.